 If you will have a limited budget (or no budget) to get started, YouTube is a really great place to be as you can create videos and build a following totally free and you don’t necessarily need expensive equipment to get up and running.
 Don’t worry if you don’t actually want to appear on camera.
 You can record your screen and share valuable information on your chosen topic.

-Naturally you will be looking for subscribers to your channel but there is also an opportunity to capture email address and keep in touch with your audience.
+Naturally, you will be looking for subscribers to your channel but there is also an opportunity to capture email addresses and keep in touch with your audience.
 You would do this via email by using a lead magnet offering something they will really want to know.

 Pinterest is often quoted along with other social media but it is actually a search engine as well.
 And the amazing thing is that you don’t have to have many (or any) followers!
 In order to get impressions on Pinterest, the best thing to do is to create 10 boards and post 5 pins to each, then post 5 pins per day (they don’t have to be all yours, it’s good to re-pin a mixture of posts).
 If you have a blog, it’s best to create 5 different pins for each post and post them a day apart.

-You will need a website for this strategy as Pinterest generally don’t like links going directly to a landing page.
+You will need a website for this strategy as Pinterest generally doesn’t like links going directly to a landing page.

 What else can I do?